oci-labs/carma-api/sections/parameters.md

 "tankinacive", and "tankfill".
 More than one event type can be specified by including them as a comma separated list of types.

+#### itemtype

+The `itemtype` parameter indicates which types of items (pumps or tanks) are to be included in a list of maintenance records being returned.
+The special value of "all" indicates that records for item types should be included.
+Values other than "all" which are accepted include: ("tank", "pump").